tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swaggerhub_smartbear.md

 {% include random_ad2.html %}

-## Conclusion &mdash; expanding the tech writer's role with APIs
+## Expanding the tech writer's role with APIs

 Tech writers are positioned to be power players in the spec-first philosophy with OpenAPI design.
-By becoming adept at coding the OpenAPI spec and familiar with robust collaborative tools like SwaggerHub, tech writers can lead engineering teams not only through the creation and refinement of the API documentation but also pave the way for beta testing, review, client/server SDK generation, and more.
+By becoming adept at coding the OpenAPI spec and familiar with robust collaborative tools like SwaggerHub, tech writers can lead engineering teams not only through the creation and refinement of the API documentation but also pave the way for beta testing, spec review, client/server SDK generation, and more.

 Designing a fully-featured, highly functioning OpenAPI spec is at the heart of this endeavor.
-Few engineers are familiar with creating these specs, and technical writers who are skilled at both the spec and associating Swagger tooling can fill critical roles on API teams.
+Few engineers are familiar with creating these specs, and technical writers who are skilled at both creating the spec and setting up Swagger tooling can fill critical roles on API teams.

 Great tools aren’t free.
 SwaggerHub does [cost money](https://swaggerhub.com/pricing/), but this is a good thing since free tools are frequently abandoned, poorly maintained, and lack documentation and support.
-By using a paid tool from a robust API company (the very company that maintains the Swagger tools and sponsors the Swagger (OpenAPI) specification), you can plug into the tools you need to scale your API documentation efforts.
+By using a paid tool from a robust API company (the same company that maintains the Swagger tools and sponsors the OpenAPI specification), you can plug into the infrastructure you need to scale your API documentation efforts.

 {: .tip}
 To read more about SwaggerHub, check out my blog post [SwaggerHub: A collaborative platform for working on OpenAPI/Swagger specification files, and more](https://idratherbewriting.com/2017/10/05/swaggerhub-collaborative-platform-for-swagger-openapi-projects).